Puppy Love Doggie Daycare

 - Keep a safe distance from other guests and their dogs.

-- Make sure doors are shut quickly and securely behind you.
+- Make sure doors are shut securely behind you.

 - Please do not allow children or children-at-heart to climb fences, excite the dog packs with sounds or actions, offer dogs food, reach into the dog groups, etc.